 Cycling in Schwerin and Hamburg

-On this trip it seems, that, besides exploring some of the prettiest towns in northern Germany, finding the perfect cycling spots was my other goal.
-And so, before I caught up with a friend in Hamburg, I found a little town called Schwerin (I have never heard about it before).
-So I spent a few days cycling in Schwerin and around the Schweriner See.
-It was great!
+On this trip, it seems that besides exploring some of northern Germany’s most beautiful towns, I was also on a mission to find the perfect cycling spots.
+Before meeting up with a friend in Hamburg, I came across a little town called Schwerin, one I had never heard of before.
+So, I decided to spend a few days cycling in Schwerin and around the stunning Schweriner See.
+And it was absolutely worth it!

 Different to my cycling in Potsdam, yet just as nice!